fablabbcn/smartcitizen-docs/docs/Resources/Tutorials/Setting-up-Processing-and-using-Serial.md

 In this example it's 2, but can be other integer number (probably from 0 to 2).

-Now, if you press run it would work and the number of flocks will be equal to the amount of luxes that the SmartCitizen Kit recieves at any given moment (So you can pass your hand over it and you will see the flocks reduce their numbers).
+Now, if you press run it would work and the number of flocks will be equal to the amount of luxes that the Smart Citizen Kit recieves at any given moment (So you can pass your hand over it and you will see the flocks reduce their numbers).

 ### Comments on the code.
 How does it work